Perth is famously known as the world’s most remote city. So, you’d be forgiven for thinking that getting anywhere means

 Bring a picnic and make the most of the picturesque surroundings.
 See more on Lake Leschenaultia here.

 Tip: Have a drink and dinner at nearby Parkville Tavern for a great end to your day out.

-Lesser known that the more famous Swan Valley, the Bickley Valley makes for a fantastic day out that even local’s are yet to discover.
+Lesser known that the more famous Swan Valley, the Bickley Valley makes for a fantastic self-drive outing that even local’s are yet to discover.

 Set among rolling hills and winding roads behind the township of Kalamunda, the Bickley Valley is home to a growing number of boutique wineries, fruit orchards, quaint eateries and the Core Cider House.
 You’ll definitely feel like you’re much further than the 30-minute drive from Perth city.